gvwilson/thirdbit/src/fiction/santas/index.md

 and swung the door open.

 "Wow," Finner said.
-The workroom in front of him was as clean as the subway behind him wasn't.
+The workroom in front of him was as clean as the subway behind him wasn't, but as messy as his bedroom on a weekend.
 A double dozen workbenches lined the walls, each one bearing lathes, saws, drills, and shelves of spare parts.
-Cans of paint and oil were stacked neatly between them, but he didn't see any of that, not at first, because standing in the center of the room was a red and white subway train.
+Cans of paint and oil were stacked haphazardly between them, but he didn't see any of that, not at first, because standing in the center of the room was a red and white subway train.